 - Great road shoe due to its curved sole and cushioning

 - Provides strong support and stiffness to help correct gait

 - Strong midfoot protection, which provides increased arch support

 - Rocker on sole takes getting used to

 - Some have complained the sole wears out quickly

-The Glycerin 15 is plush, ultra-cushioned running shoe, making it a great option for people whose knees are actively hurting.
-It’s , which is a little on the heavier side, but what it gains in weight it makes up for in overall comfort.
+The Glycerin 20 is plush, ultra-cushioned running shoe, making it a great option for people whose knees are actively hurting.
+It’s 10.4 oz, which is a little on the heavier side compared to other running shoes.
+But what it gains in weight it makes up for in overall comfort.